dotnet/upgrade-assistant/CONTRIBUTING.md

 ## Architecture

-To make sure that documentation is fresh, most explanations of Upgrade Assistant's architecture reside in in-code comments which version with the code.
+To make sure that documentation is fresh, most explanations of Upgrade Assistant's architecture reside in comments which version with the code.
 Below are the key components to be familiar with in Upgrade Assistant with links to their source files where in-code comments will provide more details on architectural decisions.

 ### Startup and hosting